Which Thistles Are Edible?

 1. Artichoke (Cynara scolymus)

 The most famous edible thistle is the globe artichoke.
 Its tough outer leaves soften when steamed or roasted, and the heart is widely considered a delicacy.
 Because it’s cultivated, it’s also the safest and easiest thistle to enjoy.
 You can find them raw in most grocery stores year round.
 Look for the marinated kind in a jar—they’re the best.
+They tend to be sweeter in the spring and leathery in the winter.

 2. Cardoon (Cynara cardunculus)